USAID-OHA-SI/fastR/README.md

 - Separates out a Service Delivery and Non-Service Delivery column
 - Separates out a sub beneficiary column from beneficiary

+The import works for the following tabs in the FAST:

+- 2 Intervention-E
+- 3 Initiative-E
+- 5 Commodities-E

 ``` r
 #load package
   library(fastR)